 Zeeland Ship’s Surgeon Gallandat

-After the Zeeland surgeon David Henri Gallandat (1732-1782) had completed several voyages on board a slave ship from Flushing, the Netherlands, he wrote a little book with guidelines for the slave trade.
-It was published in 1769 in Flushing, and titled ‘Noodige onderrichtingen voor de slaafhandelaren’ (Necessary Instructions for Slave Traders).
+After the Zeeland surgeon David Henri Gallandat (1732-1782) had completed several triangular voyages on board a ship from Flushing, the Netherlands, he wrote guidelines for the slave trade.
+The guide was published in 1769 in Flushing, and titled ‘Noodige onderrichtingen voor de slaafhandelaren’ (Necessary Instructions for Slave Traders).
 The aim of this guide was to ensure the most optimal transport of the human cargo to its destination: the health of the slaves was essential for maximizing profits.

 In his guide, Gallandat describes in which manner the captured Africans were held, and where on board.
-The men were held on the waist deck and the tween deck below it, and the women in the tent on the quarterdeck, and the ‘tween deck below it.
+The men were held on the waist deck and the ‘tween deck below, and the women in the tent on the quarterdeck, and the ‘tween deck below.
 Gallandat:

 “Most slave ships barely reach a length of 80 feet; a ship can therefore be divided into two sleeping areas.